10 UTI facts

 If you have frequent UTIs, and an underlying structural cause has been ruled out, your doctor may recommend low-dose antibiotics at night (nitrofurantoin is effective).
 You may need them for six months or longer.
 If this is required, you should be referred to a consultant urologist (urinary tract surgeon) at your local hospital.

-10. What lifestyle changes can help women with recurrent UTIs?
+10. Lifestyle changes for women with recurrent UTIs

 Expert opinions vary on whether certain lifestyle changes reduce the risk of UTIs (in women where no underlying cause is found).
 It may be helpful to: